dylanized/drupal-docker/README.md

 ### Step 7 - Launch a Terminal

-Launch an interactive terminal for your container by running with `-it`:
+Launch an interactive terminal for your Drupal container by running with `-it`:

 `docker run --name drupal8it --link mariadb:mysql -p 8000:80 -v $PWD:/var/www/html -it drupal:latest /bin/bash`